 The CDC advises that people with diabetes get certain vaccines.
 Vaccines help your body's immune system learn how to protect itself against bacteria or viruses to prevent infection.
 People with diabetes should get a flu shot each fall.
 They should also get a pneumococcal vaccine.
 This helps protect against pneumonia.
-It's also important to get a hepatitis B vaccine.
-This protects against a liver infection.
+It's also important to get a hepatitis B vaccine, which protects against a liver infection.
+Also key are the Tdap and zoster vaccines.
 Learn why it's so important for people with diabetes to have these shots.
 And learn the best times to get them.

 The flu is an infection caused by a virus.
 The virus spreads when a person coughs or sneezes.
 Flu symptoms may include a sudden high fever, chills, body aches, sore throat, runny nose, dry cough, and headache.
-But people with diabetes who catch the flu may get even more sick.
+But people with diabetes who catch the flu may get sicker than people who don't have the disease.
 The illness sometimes leads to pneumonia.
 Or to a dangerously high blood sugar level.
 In some cases, you may need to be in the hospital.

 The best way to protect yourself against the flu is to get the flu vaccine.
 This won't give you full protection.
 But it makes it less likely that you will have the flu for about the next 6 months.
 You need a new flu shot each year.
-Get the flu shot as soon as it is available in your area.
-Then you'll be protected before flu season starts.
+The CDC advises getting flu shots in September or October with vaccines continuing even in January or later if the flu viruses are still circulating.
+Check with your healthcare provider to see what vaccination schedule is advised for you.
 It helps if the people you live with get flu shots, too.

 Pneumococcal disease is a bacterial illness.
 It can cause serious–even deadly–infections of the lungs (pneumonia), blood (bacteremia), and covering of the brain and spinal cord (meningitis).
 Having diabetes raises your risk for serious problems and death from these illnesses.